oasuncion/tradista/README.md

-# Tradista: the first open source Post Trading Solution
+# Tradista: the first open source Financial Risk Management Solution

 Tradista is a lightweight Financial Risk Management Solution enabling you to manage in a single tool your daily treasury & risk management tasks.
 Tradista, among other possibilities, can be used for market data analyses, pre-deal checks and trades booking, P&L management, financial inventory management and reporting.